primetwig/react-nestable/README.md

 | Method | Accepts | Description |
 |--------|---------|-------------|
 | collapse | string or array | `"NONE"` - expand all groups; `"ALL"` - collapse all groups; `[]` - collapse all groups with ids from given array |

-## Todo

-- add touch
-- cover with tests

-PS: Please, make an issue or create a PR if you need any more functionality.

 ## License